lcucav/networkdisruption/README.md

-# Network Distruption
+# Network Disruption

-This project has been developed to distrupt complex networks.
+This project has been developed to disrupt complex networks.

 To re-use the dataset or the source code, please cite us: